glarer/UserspaceBypass/Readme.md

 ### Redis test (Paper Section 6.2):
 1. Redis version: [6.2.6](https://github.com/redis/redis/archive/refs/tags/6.2.6.tar.gz).
 Download and compile.
 2. Bind the redis-server to a specific NIC and port in `config.conf` (find `bind` in `config.conf`).
-3. Get the syscall address of redis-server.
+3. **(Optional: has been Pre-hardcode)** Get the syscall address of redis-server.
 Here we only support syscall `write` of redis-server.
-4. Add the syscall address in `source_codes/ub/zz_daemon/main.c` and compile the daemon program.
+Add the syscall address in `source_codes/ub/zz_daemon/main.c` and compile the daemon program.
-5. Insert the kernel module then run the daemon program.
+4. Insert the kernel module then run the daemon program.
-6. Run redis-server in `redis-6.2.6/src`: `./redis-server ../redis-conf`.
+5. Run redis-server in `redis-6.2.6/src`: `./redis-server ../redis-conf`.
-7. Run redis-client.
+6. Run redis-client.
 In our environment, we use two servers and a pair of directly connected Mellonax Connectx-3/5 NIC to do the experiment. `./redis-benchmark -h <IP_ADDRESS_OF_REDIS_SERVER> -p <PORT_OF_REDIS_SERVER> -t get -n 1000000 -d 3 --threads 2`.
 The parameter `-t` specify the method, e.g., `get` or `set`, and `-d` means the data size value.

 ##### Tips of redis test:
 1. We verify `-d` from 2^0 to 2^14.